 - Final Civil Divorce Decree(s) or Death certificate of spouse for all previous marriages.
 Send original Greek documents.
 Send copies of U.S. or other foreign documents and bring the original to the interview.
 All foreign documents not in Greek or English must be accompanied by a certified translation.
 Certified translators are available at https://metafraseis.services.gov.gr/.
+Original divorce decrees must be issued by a court.
+Photocopies sent from a lawyer may not be the original certified copy.

 - Copies of valid passport/identification document for father, mother AND the child, if 12 years or older.
 Proof of U.S. citizenship (passport, birth certificate, or Certificate of Naturalization) and social security card for the U.S. citizen parent(s).
 The parent(s) must have acquired U.S. citizenship prior to the child’s date of birth.
 Please bring the original to the interview.